 The Fourth of July is a favorite holiday for many.
 Barbecues, time with family and friends, fireworks—what’s not to love?
 Well, for our four-legged friends, quite a bit.
-The consistent booming and popping of fireworks around the special summer day can be a taxing time for pets.
+Pets and fireworks don’t play nicely.
+The consistent booming and popping of fireworks around the U.S. holiday can be a taxing time for pets.

 Desensitize your pet ahead of time

 While not a quick fix, you can prepare your pet for fireworks with counterconditioning.
 James Ha, a certified applied animal behaviorist and a University of Washington Emeritus Research Professor, says the behavior technique involves presenting a scary stimulus to a dog, slowly and at a low threshold level, then rewarding the dog for not reacting.

 “Connect good things (high quality food treats!) with scary things.
 [Then] scary becomes good… You are not altering a behavior (directly) but altering an emotional response: anxiety to happiness.”